 - a.
 Carson City will reimburse the State Public Defender, conflict counsel, private attorneys, and any other attorney (collectively "counsel" for this section) for reasonable and necessary expenses for services. - b.
-Unless otherwise provided in a contract, counsel may incur expenses for services costing \$1,000 or less, but must obtain pre-authorization for expenses for services costing more than \$1,000.
-Expenses for services costing \$1,000 or less must be reasonable and necessary for representation of the indigent person, and may be denied by the Court, even if already spent, if the Court determines that the services were not reasonable and necessary for representation of the indigent person. - c.
-Unless otherwise provided in a contract with counsel, counsel must seek reimbursement or pre-authorization for expenses through the following procedure. - 1.
-Counsel must submit a motion for reimbursement or pre-authorization of expenses and a proposed order to the trial court.
+If funding is provided by the State of Nevada, Carson City will provide a fund of up to \$2,500 per case for counsel to spend without prior approval.
+Counsel may invoice Carson City directly for such expenses.
+The invoice must be on a form proscribed by the Carson City Finance Department, must comply with section 14, and the invoice or receipt for services must be attached to the invoice.
+Carson City will pay counsel directly for these expenses unless otherwise requested.
+The payee must comply with all applicable Carson City requirements for government payees. - c.
+Absent funding under subsection 12(b), and unless otherwise provided in a contract, counsel may incur expenses for services costing \$1,000 or less, but must obtain preauthorization for expenses for services costing more than \$1,000.
+Expenses for services costing \$1,000 or less must be reasonable and necessary for representation of the indigent person, and may be denied, even if already spent, if it is determined that the services were not reasonable and necessary for representation of the indigent person. - d.
+Counsel may seek reimbursement or pre-authorization for expenses through the following procedure. - Counsel must submit a request for reimbursement or pre-authorization of expenses to the indigent defense coordinator, using a form prescribed by the indigent defense coordinator. - i.
+The request must be supported by a sworn statement specifying the services rendered or requested, the cost of the services, why the services are reasonable and necessary for the representation, and any compensation already received from any source for the services.
+The invoice accompanying the request must comply with the requirements of section 14. - ii.
+Counsel must submit a request for expenses at least quarterly, but in any event within 60 days after the date that the representation is terminated.
+Requests submitted more than 60 days after representation is terminated will be denied. - iii.
+The indigent defense coordinator will submit the request to a senior judge, if available, or a judge pro tempore, if a senior judge is not available, to review the request for compensation.
+The senior judge or judge pro tempore will approve or deny the request.
+The senior judge or judge pro tempore will not hold a hearing regarding the request. - 2.
+If the request is denied, counsel may file a motion for compensation with the trial court within 7 days of service of the denial of expenses.
+A motion for compensation must contain the request for compensation, any information accompanying the request, the denial of the request for compensation, and a proposed order.
+The

-- i.
-The motion must be supported by a sworn statement specifying the services rendered or requested, the cost of the services, why the services are reasonable and necessary for the representation, and any compensation already received from any source for the services.
-The invoice accompanying the motion must comply with the requirements of section 14. - ii.
-Counsel must submit a motion for expenses at least quarterly, but in any event within 60 days after the date that the representation is terminated.
-Motions submitted more than 60 days after representation is terminated will be denied. - iii.
-The Court may order counsel to provide further information regarding the motion for expenses.
-A hearing will not be held on the motion unless ordered by the Court. - iv.
-The Court will review the motion for expenses, and enter an order approving, modifying, or denying counsel's motion. - 2.
-Counsel may request reconsideration of the Court's order within 7 days of service of the Court's order.
-A motion for reconsideration will be forwarded to the Court department that did not preside over the case for decision.
+Court may order counsel to provide further information regarding the motion for reconsideration.
 A hearing will not be held on the motion unless ordered by the Court.